ADULT SEMINAR DAY 2017

 The "Winter Funshop" and "Summer Funshop" are held for students ages 6-12; the Teenage Seminar Day is held for students ages 13-17; and, the Adult Seminar Day is held for students ages 18 and older.
 These seminars provide a tremendous opportunity for growth within the style, and many areas that are not ordinarily taught in classes are covered.
 They are essential events for each student's training, especially at the brown and black belt levels.

 Out of 365 days in a year there are only two days that give all of the Master Instructors the opportunity to see all students over an extended period of time, interacting with fellow students and the instructors.
-For adult students, one of these days is the “Adult Seminar Day” and the other is our school's Extension Tool Competition.
+For adult students, one of these days is the “Adult Seminar Day”

 We realize that the communities and employers have put many demands on these individuals but these are the only two days out of the year we have to evaluate who has the qualities to be a brown belt or black belt aside from the basic physical skills.
 This day covers topics, not ordinarily covered in class, which appear on black belt exams.
 With the Master Instructors carrying a greater role in the strength and direction of the school and its future, it has become imperative that they know the brown belts and how they came to be brown belts.

 Our school will be teaching for years to come and many of today's brown belts will be tomorrow's black belts and future instructors, committed by their own path to uphold these standards of tradition and quality.
 Therefore, for students who are blue belt or higher, the annual adult seminar has become an essential part of their training.

 Next Year's seminar will be held in February of 2018.